molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Objectives**
-A clear and concise description of what this change aims to achieve and for whom and why.
+A clear and concise description of what need this change addresses and for whom and why.
 - [] ...